matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 ---
 layout: post
 title: How to build an Air Quality Sensor using a Raspberry Pi
-excerpt: Let's learn how to build a resilient Air Quality Sensors with the Raspberry Pi
+excerpt: Let's learn how to build resilient Air Quality Sensors with the Raspberry Pi
 image: img/air-quality-rpi/raspberrypi-air-quality.jpg
 author: [Mattia Natali]
 date: 2021-01-06T16:40:20.172Z
 tags:
  - IoT
  - How-to
 draft: true
 ---

 # How to build an Air Quality Sensor using a Raspberry Pi

 I live in Milan and I was wondering how much the air is polluted.
 So I started learning how to build an air quality sensor and how to integrate it in my Home Assistant.
-Then I regretted because I understood the Milan air quality is very awful!
+Then I regretted it because I understood the Milan air quality is very awful!
 It's not breaking news, but it's different having your air quality sensor that analyzes the air you're breathing instead of hearing the news on TV that says "Milan had stopped the traffic to lower the emissions because it's above the limits".

 Now I want to share my learning and how to create the same air quality sensor I built and how to read this data into Home Assistant just like this